Cincinnati Time Store: History

 Warren embraced the labor theory of value, which says that the value of a commodity is the amount of labor that goes into producing or acquiring it.
 From this he concluded that it was therefore unethical to charge more labor for a product than the labor required to produce it.
-Warren summed up this policy in the phrase "Cost the limit of price," with "cost" referring the amount of labor one exerted in producing a good.
-Believing the labor is the foundational cost of things, he held that equal amounts of labor should, naturally, receive equal material compensation.
+Warren summed up this policy in the phrase "Cost the limit of price," with "cost" referring to the amount of labor one exerted in producing a good.
+Believing that labor is the foundational cost of things, he held that equal amounts of labor should, naturally, receive equal material compensation.
 He set out to examine if his theories could be put to practice by establishing his "labor for labor store."
 If his experiment proved to be successful, his plan was to establish various colonies whose participants all agreed to use "cost the limit of price" in all economic transactions, hoping that all of society would eventually adopt the tenet in all economic affairs.

 In the store, customers could purchase goods with "labor notes" which represented an agreement to perform labor.
 The items in the store were initially marked up 7% to account for the labor required to bring them to market with the price increasing the longer the time that a customer spent with the shopkeeper, as measured by a timer dial; later this markup was reduced to 4%.
 Corn was used as a standard, with 12 pounds of corn being exchangeable with one hour of labor.
 The result of the system was that no one was able to profit from the labor of another — every individual ostensibly received the "full produce" of his labor.
 Adjustments were made for the difficulty and disagreeableness of the work performed, so that time was not the only factor taken into consideration.
 Warren also set up boards on the wall where individuals could post what kind of services they were seeking or had to sell so that others could respond, and trade among each other using labor notes.